How to check in with a sensation and understand its message

 On the last day of my stay, I began to feel a muted and dull sensation in my belly, a flat response I didn’t expect.
 What could this neutrality mean?

-The answer was a flat, unexpected, noncommital impression- an indifferent dullness – a sense of no drama – nothing to see here.
+The answer was an unexpected flat impression – an indifferent dullness – a sense of no drama –

 How very strange!
 Only a week earlier, I had arrived, happily anticipating a validation of my attraction, a bubbling spring of excitement, and a green light to start looking at real estate in earnest while allowing myself to keep an open mind and do due diligence.